 The Bill would place enforcement authority in the hands of both the Federal Trade Commission and state attorneys general.
 Unlike COPRA, which was released by the Democrats a few days prior, it would preempt all state laws related to data privacy and security and would not provide for a private right of action.
 However, Senator Wicker noted recently that while the Bill does not contain a private right of action, he would consider including one in legislation if it was sufficiently narrow.

-The Bill would prohibit deceptive and harmful data practices, and provide individuals with new privacy rights, such as the rights to access, delete or de-identify, and correct their data as well as a right to data portability.
+The Bill would provide individuals with new privacy rights, such as the rights to access, delete or de-identify, and correct their data as well as a right to data portability.
 Organizations would be prohibited from denying goods or services to an individual because the individual exercised any of the rights afforded by the Bill.
 The Bill would also create new transparency requirements for organizations to publish privacy policies about the types of data they process and transfer.

 The Bill would provide additional protections for sensitive data by requiring organizations to obtain express affirmative consent for the processing and transfer of sensitive data.
 For non-sensitive data, the Bill would provide an individual with the right to object to the processing and transfer of any covered data, subject to several exceptions.
 It would also treat biometric information differently by prohibiting processing and transfer of such biometric information except for several narrow situations.